-The ministry publishes the Call for proposals for youth-oriented projects.
+The former Ministry published the Call for proposals in 2019 for youth-oriented projects which were implemented in 2020.
 Resources for the financial support distributed through the call are ensured from the state budget and from a portion of the state lottery funds.

 In the context of social inclusion, the call points out that the priority for funding have organizations that include volunteers in their work, and which intend to employ at least one young unemployed person in the implementation of the project in an appropriate profession and/or as a volunteer.
 Specific priorities include the development of multiculturalism, tolerance, gender and sexual equality, human rights, non-violent conflict resolution and youth participation in decision-making.
-New initiatives in communities with fewer opportunities such as areas of special state concern, islands, rural and less urban environments with a lower development index are also mentioned, as is including young people from socially marginalized groups, young people in war-affected areas, rural areas, islands and small places, and young members of national minorities.
+New initiatives in communities with fewer opportunities such as areas of special state concern, islands, rural and less urban environments with a lower development index are also mentioned, as is including young people from socially marginalized groups, young people in waraffected areas, rural areas, islands and small places, and young members of national minorities.